|||

 Polyglot Persistence – or, How Do You Pick a NoSQL Datastore?

 Part of the NoSQL message is: pick the right tool for the job.
-The use cases outlined above should help guide your choice of datastore, as will many resources around the web like this diagram, these slides, or this video.
+The use cases outlined above should help guide your choice of datastore, as will many resources around the web like this diagram or this video.
 And, like any technology, you should pick something that feels right for you and your team.

 But most apps encompass multiple use cases.
 How do you pick one database to handle all the types of data your app needs to deal with?
 NoSQL answers: you don’t have to pick just one.
-This concept is called polyglot persistence (more details).
+This concept is called polyglot persistence.

 Heroku App